liamjosephnolan/liamjosephnolan.github.io/docs/turtlesim.md

 ros2 pkg create --build-type ament_cmake --license Apache-2.0 --node-name edge_detect turtlesimAutomata
 ~~~

 When you run this command, it creates a new ROS 2 package named "turtlesimAutomata" with the specified build system, license, and main node name.
-We now should have a folder in the ros2_ws/src directory called edge_detection
+We now should have a folder in the ros2_ws/src directory called turtlesimAutomata

 Your package folder should look like this:

 ![alt text](image-1.png)

-We should have a file in our edge_detection/src folder called edge_detect.
+We should have a file in our turtlesimAutomata/src folder called edge_detect.

 ## Modifying node